How to Grow Cosmos Flowers

 How to Grow Cosmos Flower Plants

 Keep plants well-weeded when they are young.
+They can be overshadowed and lose out to weeds until they are a foot or so tall.
 Then, apply a thick layer of mulch to keep weeds down and to help to retain soil moisture.

 Once the flowers bloom, the plant will continue to produce flowers all the way to the first frost.
 Deadhead spent blooms to keep a neat and tidy appearance.
 However, if you plan on harvesting seed for next year, keep a few flowers on the plant.